 - OUR LIABILITY

 10.1 We warrant to you that any Services purchased from us through our Site will be supplied using reasonable care and skill.

-10.2 Save as set out elsewhere in these terms, we will not be liable for any loss you suffer as a result of our failure to provide the Services or part of them as a result of mechanical breakdown, strike or other industrial action, riot, terrorist attack or war, Act of God, fire, explosion, storm, impossibility of the use of public or private transport, impossibility of the use of telecommunications networks or the delay, failure of any staff, manager or caretaker to perform their duties caused as a result of any foregoing or termination of our interest in the building containing the office or virtual office centre or otherwise unless we do so deliberately or are grossly negligent.
+10.2 Save as set out elsewhere in these terms, we will not be liable for any loss you suffer as a result of our or our partner’s failure to provide the Services or part of them as a result of mechanical breakdown, strike or other industrial action, riot, terrorist attack or war, Act of God, fire, explosion, storm, impossibility of the use of public or private transport, impossibility of the use of telecommunications networks or the delay, failure of any staff, manager or caretaker to perform their duties caused as a result of any foregoing or termination of our interest in the building containing the office or virtual office centre.

 10.3 This does not include or limit in any way our liability: